The Concept2 Model E Rowing Machine is an upgrade from the very popular “Model D” Rower.

 Being an air rower means the Concept2 Model E produces a bit of noise.
 The flywheel creates a ‘wooshing’ noise every time a stroke is completed.

 Most people don’t find the noise disturbing or just wear headphones while rowing.
 Other users found it hard to watch TV at a normal volume.
+I created an article about the Concept2 Noise Level While Rowing to give people an idea of the noise created.

 This video will give you a good idea of how the rowing stroke feels and sounds while also explaining the variable resistance.

-The manufacturer touts this fitness monitor as a training partner but they forgot to mention that it is also a:
+The manufacturer touts this fitness monitor as a training partner but they forgot to mention it is also a:

 - Coach – because it can teach you how to row with proper form.